 The city of Zadar is Croatia’s oldest inhabited city, its history dating as far back as the 9th Century BC.
 With a perfectly formed old town on a peninsula with the Adriatic wrapped around it, exploring this destination within 48 hours is totally achievable, but will always leave you wanting more.

 Croatian seaside cities are well-explored by tourists.
 It’s no secret that Dubrovnik is beyond its capacity over the past few years with the surge in popularity of visiting the Croatian coastline.
 From low-cost carriers arriving to imposing stories-tall cruise shops dropping their anchors daily, Croatia is well served for explorers.
-But, where Dubrovnik is well known, Zadar is lesser spotted and if you’re seeking the ideal Croatian city break by the sea, complete with history, architecture, great food and wine, here’s why you need Zadar on your list.
+But, where Dubrovnik is well known, Zadar is lesser spotted –– we actually went on a (gifted) trip with the unique travel company Srprs.Me exploring this city and if you’re seeking the ideal Croatian city break by the sea, complete with history, architecture, great food and wine, here’s why you need Zadar on your list.
 48 Hours in Zadar starts here:

 Where to Stay in Zadar

-We stayed in Zadera accommodation, which is kind of like Airbnb-meets-boutique hotel.
+We stayed in Zadera accommodation (AF Booking.com), which is kind of like Airbnb-meets-boutique hotel.
 Set in a complex at the northern tip of the old town peninsula a step or two away from the harbour and Adriatic Sea.
 Modern and beautifully styled, it’s the epitome of boutique with all the mod cons you could hope for and newly-opened within the past year.

 Expansive, brand new bathrooms with walk-in rain showers; queen-size beds stacked with sink-into pillows and individual blankets; ample hanging space and both cosy armchair corners and expansive desk spaces.
 We were so lucky to stay there as we actually didn’t even choose our accommodation – Srprs.Me organised it all as part of their service (read more!) and we think they played a blinder and picked one of the most amazing places to stay in the city.
-Zadera is only open around a year so far and oddly don’t have a direct website but is widely available on booking websites if you search them – or you can email them directly.
+Zadera is only open around a year so far and you can book direct from our site via this affiliate link (which earns us a tiny, miniscule % commission on each booking, appreciate considering booking via us if planning to stay here!)

 Where to Eat & Drink in Zadar